image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 Why did nothing happen?
 Because the algorithm simply will not give the result without more specifics and the way watershed can be applied differs from one image to the other.
 There is no "one-size-fits-all" configuration.
 It means you need to customize the output depending on the input image, but it also means that without parameters you will not achieve the desired results.

-Let's have a look at the factors that account for a correct image output.
+Let's have a look at the factors that account for a correct regions output.

 ## Grayscaling and Blurring